davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

 prepare_features(training_dirs, validation_dirs, 'notFold10', 'fold10')
 ```

 To summarize, we extracted one MFCC matrix per recording.
 The features we will use during classification are the summary statistics of the MFCC matrix’s coefficients (rows).
 By concatenating the different summaries of the MFCC matrix we obtain a compact representation of the original audio recording—the final feature vector.
+The code for this section can be found [here](https://gist.github.com/davidglavas/c33a9eb5bec736e47438ec546f629520)

 Next, we will discuss the classification phase and how the neural network will use the feature vectors we developed in this section.

 ## Classification
 In this section we will use a neural network to classify the audio recordings.
 We want to classify each audio recording into one of 10 classes mentioned earlier.
 Hence, we are dealing with a multi-class classification problem where the classes are mutually exclusive (a recording can belong to only one class).
 Therefore, we want to build a neural network with a softmax layer at the top.